VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/codeintro.md

 There are a couple reasons:

 * **It Looks Like Math**.
 As I said above, code is mostly math, so why not choose a language that looks like it?
 Python does not require a lot of typing or understanding weird characters with special meaning.
-The most subtle thing about it is whitespace. <a class="ptr">(1)</a>
+The most subtle thing about it is whitespace. <footnote>whitespace literally means the 'blank' characters - like spaces and tabs, which do actually matter in python.</footnote>
 * **Accessibility**.
 Python was designed from the beginning to be easy to learn and read, including for non-programmers.
 * **Features**.
 Python has most of the features common in other languages.
 That makes it good for teaching the features in other languages.
 * **Popularity**.
 There are dozens of tutorials about how to use it to solve any problem you could imagine.
 Once this guide gets you started, the internet is full of paths to follow.